In this tutorial, I show you 5 useful tips for sanding epoxy resin.

 I received a few questions in the past on how to achieve 2 different sheen levels on the same table.

-In other words, the epoxy portion of the table has a gloss finish while the wood portion of the same table has flat/matte.
+In other words, the epoxy portion of the table has a glossy surface while the wood portion has a flat finish or matte finish.

 While this is possible, I always recommend against it for maintenance reasons.